lam-2014/flix/README.md

 - a user has many relationships: update the User model
 - a relationship belongs to a follower and a followed user: update the Relationship model

+3) Add the presence validation on the two attributes of the Relationship model